praneetloke/SimpleHorizontalScroller/README.md

 left-right
 ==========

-A micro script to scroll content "left-right" using links.
+A micro script to scroll content horizontally using links.

 Bootstrap and zeptoJS are used for demo purposes only.
 You can use whatever you like.
 If you don't want to use an external JS lib then convert any $() calls to regular document.getElementById and document.querySelector.